Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Chance Roll: The PassesFinalChanceRoll() function adds an element of unpredictability to the AI's decisions.
-For a Parry reaction, the chance to succeed is based on the AI's Posture value, while for a Dodge reaction, it is based on a pre-defined BaseChance.
+- Chance Roll: The `PassesFinalChanceRoll()` function adds an element of unpredictability to the AI's decisions.
+For a Parry reaction, the chance to succeed is based on the AI's Posture value, while for a Dodge reaction, it is based on a pre-defined `BaseChance`.
 This adds depth to the system and prevents the AI from becoming too predictable.
 ```c++
 bool UBDS_ComingAttackReactionBase::PassesFinalChanceRoll() const
 {